stephnitis/reading-notes/code401/class02.md

 ### 1. What are three benefits of Continuous Integration?

+- Ensure everyone's changes integrate
+- Catch bugs
+- Reduce Merge Conflicts

 ### 2. What is the difference between Continuos Delivery and Continuous Deployment?

+Delivery develops software in a way that it is released at any time versus deployment is an extension of CI that allows changes in real time

 ### 3. Explain how GitHub fits into this process assuming the listener comes from a non-technical background